-The Department of Otolaryngology (White Marsh clinic site) is seeking a Patient Service Coordinator/Medical Assistant (PSC/MA) who will work in an outpatient setting and have responsibilities related to patient care and the clinic environment.
-Time will be split .75FTE as a MA and .25FTE as a PSC in the Johns Hopkins Oto clinic on the White Marsh campus.
+The Department of Otolaryngology (GSS clinic site) is seeking a Patient Service Coordinator/Medical Assistant (PSC/MA) who will work in an outpatient setting and have responsibilities related to patient care and the clinic environment.
+Time will be split .75FTE as a MA and .25FTE as a PSC in the Johns Hopkins Oto clinic on the GSS campus.
 The position is centralized and will work across specialty centers to ensure optimum flow and customer service within the clinic.
-Provides exemplary customer service to patients, physicians and internal customers to aid in meeting patient satisfaction goals of the division.
+This person will provide exemplary customer service to patients, physicians and internal customers to aid in meeting patient satisfaction goals of the division.

 Specific Duties & Responsibilities

-Provides cross coverage for the full-time MA and PSC (registration).
+Provides cross coverage for the full-time MA and PSC (registration-as needed).

 Obtains and records patient's vital signs: temperature, pulse, respirations, blood pressure, weight and height.